How to Reach Out to Someone

 How to Reach Out

-Or send the form to me and I’ll write the letter for you.
+Or, if you need assistance from an experienced mediator, send the form to me and I’ll write the letter for you.

 You don’t have to be dying to do this, but if you are dealing with a terminal illness, then time is of the essence.
-Either way, if you need assistance and support in this area, book a session with me and we’ll get after it.
-If not, then write the letter yourself, using this reconciliation form as a guide, and either email it to your person or snail mail it the old-fashioned way.
+Either way, you can always book a session with me and we’ll get after it.

 (Don’t text.
 Trust me.)